MagicBowen/optest/examples/ascend_operator/README.md

-# Ascend backend example with optest
+# CANN backend example with optest

-This example ships a tiny add operator plus build scripts and relies on optest (new plan format) for all testing.
+This example ships a tiny add operator plus build scripts and relies on optest for all testing.

 ## 1) Build the operator
 ```bash